Diagnosis

 Lifestyle and home remedies

-Following a heart-healthy lifestyle can help prevent or treat conditions that can lead to atrial fibrillation (AFib).
-The following changes are recommended to improve heart health:
+A healthy lifestyle can help prevent or treat conditions that can lead to atrial fibrillation (AFib).
+Try the following steps to improve your heart health:

 • Eat healthy foods.
 Choose plenty of fruits, vegetables and whole grains.
 Limit sugar, salt and saturated fats.

-• Don't smoke.
+• Don't smoke or use tobacco.
 Smoking is a major risk factor for heart disease.
-If you need help quitting, talk to your health care team.
+If you need help quitting, talk to your healthcare team.

-• Maintain a healthy weight.
+• Keep a healthy weight.
 Being overweight increases the risk of heart disease.
-Talk with your care provider to set realistic goals for weight.
+Talk with your healthcare team to set realistic goals for weight.

 • Control blood pressure.
 Get your blood pressure checked at least every two years if you're 18 and older.
-If you have risk factors for heart disease or are over age 40, you may need more-frequent checks.
+If you have risk factors for heart disease or are over age 40, you may need checks more often.
 If you have high blood pressure, follow your treatment plan as directed.

 • Limit alcohol.
-Binge drinking (having five drinks in two hours for men or four drinks for women) can increase the risk of atrial fibrillation.
+Binge drinking, defined as having five drinks in two hours for men or four drinks for women, can increase the risk of atrial fibrillation.
 In some people, even lower amounts of alcohol can trigger AFib.

 • Practice good sleep habits.
 Poor sleep may increase the risk of heart disease and other chronic conditions.
-Adults should aim to get 7 to 9 hours of sleep daily.
+Adults should try to get 7 to 9 hours of sleep daily.

-It's also important to have regular health checkups.
-Tell your health care team if your AFib symptoms get worse.
+It also is important to have regular health checkups.
+Tell your healthcare team if your AFib symptoms get worse.

 Preparing for your appointment

 If you have an irregular or pounding heartbeat, make an appointment for a health checkup.
 If AFib is found early, treatment may be easier, and it may work better.
-You may be referred to a doctor trained in heart diseases.
-This type of provider is called a cardiologist.
+You may be sent to a doctor trained in heart diseases.
+This type of doctor is called a cardiologist.

 What you can do

-• Be aware of any pre-appointment restrictions.
-When you make the appointment, ask if there's anything you need to do in advance, such as restrict your diet.
+• Ask if there's anything you need to do before your appointment.
 For example, you may be told not to eat or drink for a few hours before a cholesterol test.

-• Write down any symptoms you're having, including any that may seem unrelated to atrial fibrillation.
+• Write down any symptoms you're having.
+Include any that may not seem related to atrial fibrillation.
 Note when they started, and what you were doing when they started.

-• Write down important personal information, including any family history of heart disease, stroke, high blood pressure or diabetes, and any major stresses or recent life changes.
+• Write down important personal information.
+Include any family history of heart disease, stroke, high blood pressure or diabetes.
+Also note any major stresses or recent life changes.

 • Take someone along, if possible.
 Someone who goes with you can help you remember information you're given.